Critical Illness, Accidental Injury, and Cancer Insurance Policy

 A special note with cancer care plans is that it is not for everyone, and you have to be eligible in order to purchase it.
 If you have a family history with cancer, then purchasing this insurance may be a good option for you.

 Accidental Injury Plans

 Accidents happen all the time, regardless of the time, place, and activity, which can lead to temporary disabilities or serious injuries.
 Investing in something that will assist in terms of treatment costs can save you from unexpected financial burdens.

-Accident Insurance helps handle the medical and out of pocket costs that add up after an accidental injury.
+Injury insurance helps handle the medical and out-of-pocket expenses that add up after an accidental injury.
 This includes emergency treatment, hospital stays and medical exams.
 With plans costing as low as $20/month, accident insurance covers the following injuries:

-If you have an active lifestyle, have small children, or prone to injuries than accident insurance may be for you.
+If you have an active lifestyle, have small children, or prone to injuries, then accident insurance may be for you.